Martin1088/workspace_booking_system/README.md

 A full-stack **workspace booking management system** built with **Rust (Loco + SeaORM)** on the backend, **Angular** for the frontend, **Bootstrap** for UI styling, **MySQL** for database storage, and **OAuth** for secure login.

+Based on [MRBS](https://github.com/meeting-room-booking-system/mrbs-code) a classic PHP application for booking meeting rooms, rewritten and simplyfied for managing workspaces.
+Before flexible working for all departmental employees across all sites was hindered by limitations in the existing room booking system.
+Additionally, the booking procedure itself was time-consuming and did not allow for spontaneous reservations, reducing overall efficiency and flexibility.

+Now it is a modern and fast webservice.

 ---
 ![preview](docu/assets/Preview.png)